Nursery Rhymes

 "I've been up to London to visit the Queen."

-"Pussycat pussycat, what did you dare?"
+"Pussycat pussycat, what did you there?"

 "I frightened a little mouse under her chair"